Indirectly trashed item's context menu show editable actions

 For this to work well, we'll want to start caching requests and use a stale-while-revalidate policy (#17172).

-#17 Updated by Peter Amstutz about 2 months ago
+Updated by Peter Amstutz almost 2 years ago

 Workbench2, when displaying a record, should be aware of the entire ownership chain.
 Then the app can determine if any of the owners have "is_trashed" set.